The NGC Coin Grading Team

 A lifelong numismatist, David Vagi has been studying ancient Greek and Roman coins since 1985.
 He entered the field as a staff writer for Coin World and later worked as a numismatist for the auction houses Christie’s, Superior Stamp and Coin, Spink America and R.M.
 Smythe before opening Delphi International Ancient Arts.
 For more than twenty years he has penned a column every month for a major numismatic publication, including Coin World, The Celator, Numismatic News, World Coin News and The Numismatist.
 His 1,294-page Coinage and History of the Roman Empire received ‘book of the year’ awards from the IAPN, PNG and NLG.
 He is a life member and Fellow of the ANS, and a life member of the ANA, for which he has taught more than fifteen weeklong courses on ancient coinage.

 Ben Wengel's interest in coins began early.
 By age 16, he had attended the ANA Summer Seminar and completed a six-week summer internship at NGC.
-After graduation from the University of Tampa, Ben joined NGC on a full-time basis and has now graded coins for NGC for nearly a decade.
+After graduation from the University of Tampa, Ben joined NGC on a full-time basis and has now graded coins for NGC for more than a decade.
+In 2020, he became Senior Finalizer of World Coins.
 Based at NGC's headquarters, Ben has also graded at NGC on-site in the United States, Germany and China.
-Ben is an expert in both world and US coins, particularly Morgan Dollars and their varieties.
 His collecting interests include silver and gold coins from South and Central America.